dt-dtran/learn-go/notes/basic.md

 Splitting an existing slice consist of a starting index to include and up to index that is not included:

 - element[startIndexIncluding : upToNotIncluding]
+- this create a copy of the slice and not modify the original slice.

 ```go
 cards := []string{"0", "1", "2", "3"}